hsf-training/hsf-training-ml-webpage/_episodes/06-Model_Comparison.md

 ~~~
 {: .language-python}

-We can seperate this plot into two seperate histograms (Higgs vs. non Higgs) because we know beforehand which events correspond to the particular type of event.
+We can separate this plot into two separate histograms (Higgs vs. non Higgs) because we know beforehand which events correspond to the particular type of event.
 For real data where the answers aren't provided, it will be one concatenated histogram.
 The game here is simple: we pick a threshold (i.e. vertical line on the plot).
 Once we choose that threshold, everything to the right of that vertical line is classified as a signal event, and everything to the left is classified as a background event.
 By moving this vertical line left and right (i.e. altering the threshold) we effectively change TP, FP, TN and FN.
 Hence we also change the true positive rate and the false positive rate by moving this line around.

 Suppose we move the threshold from 0 to 1 in steps of 0.01.
 In doing so, we will get an array of TPRs and FPRs.
 We can then plot the TPR array vs. the FPR array: this is the ROC curve.
 To plot the ROC curve, we need to obtain the probabilities that something is classified as a signal (rather than the signal/background prediction itself).
 This can be done as follows: